akanac/cv4cdd/README.md

 The script outputs not only the visual detection of the drift types, but also a detailed report that specifies the drift moments on traces.

+The configuration file can be found [here](approaches/object_detection/utils/config.py).
+All configuration variables are explained in detail [here](approaches/config_doc.md).

 ### Evaluation
 Results from the evaluation can be found [here](EvaluationResults/).